 Valero Energy was not only named after a mission (the Mission San Antonio de Valero), it is on a mission to be the largest independent refiner in the US.
-Valero churns out about 3.1 million barrels per day, refining low-cost residual oil and heavy crude into cleaner-burning, higher-margin products, including low-sulfur diesels.
-It operates 16 refineries in the US, Canada, the UK, and Aruba.
-It also has 10 ethanol plants with a combined production capacity of about 1.2 billion gallons per year.
-In 2013 the company spun off CST Brands, (which held Valero's company-operated convenience stores in the US and Canada; and filling stations, cardlock facilities, and heating oil operations in Canada).
+Valero churns out about 2.9 million barrels per day, refining low-cost residual oil and heavy crude into cleaner-burning, higher-margin products, including low-sulfur diesels.
+It operates 15 refineries in the US, Canada, the UK, and Aruba.
+It also has 11 ethanol plants with a combined production capacity of about 1.3 billion gallons per year.
+Once a more diversified company, Valero has exited the retail business in order to focus on its oil refining and ethanol operations.

-The company operates two business segments: Refining (refining operations, wholesale marketing, product supply and distribution, and transportation); and Ethanol (sales of internally produced ethanol and distillers grains in the US); and Retail
+The company operates two business segments: Refining (96% of Valero's 2014 revenues -- refining operations, wholesale marketing, product supply and distribution, and transportation); and Ethanol (sales of internally produced ethanol and distillers grains in the US).

 Sales and Marketing

 The company markets branded and unbranded refined products on a wholesale basis through an extensive bulk and rack marketing network.
 Valero sells refined products through 5,600 branded sites in the US, 1,000 branded sites in the UK and Ireland, and 800 branded sites in Canada.
 The company sells ethanol to large customers (primarily refiners and gasoline blenders) under term and spot contracts, and in bulk markets such as New York, Chicago, the US Gulf Coast, Florida, and the US West Coast.

 In 2014, Valero's net sales decreased by 5.2% due to a drop in refined product prices and the 2013 spin-off of its retail business.

 Net income increased by 33.5% as the result of the absence of retail expenses and decreased depreciation and amortization expenses, partially offset by lower revenues.